Xalior/ProfanityBundle/README.md

 }
 ```

-# Remark
+# Remarks

+This is a fork of [ivan-griga/ProfanityBundle](https://github.com/ivan-griga/ProfanityBundle),
+added for testing and upgrading this bundle to be compatible with Symfony>4 and a few small
+extra features.

-Bundle is built on the basis of the library
+Bundle is built on the basis of the library https://github.com/mofodojodino/ProfanityFilter
-https://github.com/mofodojodino/ProfanityFilter with an improvement in the logic of the filter
+with an improvement in the logic of the filter.